Welshcorgicoin/WBP/wbps/wbp-006/welsh-championship-korea.md

 $WELSH Bounty
 -------------
-* xxx $WELSH - For the winner
+* Total 5M $WELSH - For the winner / participants / broadcasting viewers
-* xxx $WELSH - For participants
-* xxx $WELSHh - For broadcasting viewer
 (Not confirmed yet)